-With the Flutterybye photos, we were trying to capture a real life story, something fresh and bright.
+With the Flutterybye photos, we were trying to capture a real-life story, something fresh and bright.
 Something I love that Amie did was that she sent me options.
 Not only did she send that darling silhouette print that I photographed but she sent it in three different colors!
 That really helped and allowed me to style the shot with complimentary props.

 Amie and I talked over the phone to discuss what products she would be sending my way to photograph.
-She knew for certain she wanted to photograph a thumbprint image, which is her best seller, and wanted to have the prints match her brand.
+She knew for certain she wanted to photograph a thumbprint image, which is her best seller and wanted to have the prints match her brand.
 From there we discussed if the image would be shot from overhead or if I would put a set together and photograph from the front.

 For the second hero shot Amie knew she wanted to incorporate some of the kids’ products she creates.
 She sent me a few options that I got to pick and choose from.
-Planning for this image was a little more loose.
+Planning for this image was a little looser.
 Amie wanted the image to be staged as if it was in a child’s room.
 From there I got to dream and create.
 Again, this second image would be clean and inviting.

 Deciding how to style product photography

 To style these images I first looked at the design that Aeolidia had put together for Amie’s business.
 Seeing the colors of everything and also looking at the old Flutterbye website and products I was able to decide on the color scheme for the thumbprint image.
 I had some ideas and I just went prop shopping and browsed a few different stores to find just the right props to fill a shelf.

 I kept imagining it was a shelf that would be in an entryway holding a few things from a couple’s wedding day.
 So I picked up a cake stand, the LOVE decor piece, a framed picture of wedding rings, and I found this amazing drought tolerant plant with vibrant orange blooms.
 Everything just worked together so nicely.